P-Shreyas-Shetty/bitvector/README.md

 a = bv(4, 0xf)*bv(4, 0xf) # a = bv(8, 0b11100001)
 ```

 - Division operation has two variants.
 Both variants behave similarly in case of unsigned arguments.
 In case operations between signed and unsigned numbers, ```/``` operator will return such that reminder is negative.
-For a Python like behaviour (positive reminder always), ```//``` operator is overloaded
+For a Python like behaviour (positive reminder always), ```//``` operator is overloaded to divide negative numbers such that reminder is positive.

 - All bit-wise operations behave as expected.
 - For circular shift operation, ```clshift``` and ```crshift``` methods are provided